On universal gradings, versal gradings and Schurian generated categories: Schurian generated categories

 \section{Schurian generated categories}

 Let $\B$ be a $k$-category.
-Non-zero morphisms belonging to one-dimensional spaces of morphisms are called \textbf{Schurian}.
-The \textbf{Schurian generated subcategory} of $\B$ is defined as follows: its morphisms are the sums of compositions of Schurian morphisms, while objects are sources and targets of the non-zero morphisms obtained in this way.
-In other words the Schurian generated subcategory is the intersection of all the $k$-subcategories of $\B$ containing the Schurian morphisms.
+By definition, a non-zero morphism from an object $b$ to an object $b'$ is called \textbf{Schurian} if the space of all morphisms in the category from $b$ to $b'$ is one-dimensional.
+The \textbf{Schurian generated subcategory} of $\B$ is the intersection of all the $k$-subcategories of $\B$ containing the Schurian morphisms.
+Its morphisms are the sums of compositions of Schurian morphisms.
 A $k$-category is called \textbf{Schurian generated} (\textbf{SG} for short) if it coincides with its Schurian generated subcategory.

 Our main purpose in this section is to prove that a connected SG-category $\B$ admits a universal grading; actually first we will prove that $\B$ admits a connected grading by its fundamental group.

 Recall that a \textbf{Schurian category} is a $k$-category such that all the morphism spaces are one-dimensional - see \cite{bu1,CRS DOC 11}; a Schurian category is clearly Schurian generated.
 From the cited papers we know that a Schurian category admits a universal covering.